 Overall, about one in ten reviews for memory foam mattress complain of sleeping uncomfortably hot.
-Conventional foams like those in Comfort Dreams and Tempurpedic tend receive the most complaints for heat retention.
+Conventional foams like those in Comfort Dreams tend receive the most complaints for heat retention.

 Plant-based memory foams like those from Amerisleep have an open-cell structure that improves airflow which helps to keep temperatures down.
 A study conducted by Cargill found plant-based foams to be more breathable than gel foams.

 Finally, because the Affinity transition layer with SMT in the Amerisleep AS2 (Revere) contains additional airways, it provides even more cooling on top of the breathable foam.